 and to help them through a difficult period in their lives.”

-Dr. Richard States, the NMI director, says that is an
+Dr. Richard States, the NMI director, said that this is an

 “One of the things we stress is that the patient is a real